phossa/phossa-di/README.md

     `Container::SCOPE_SHARED` and single scope `Container::SCOPE_SINGLE`.

-    **NOTE**: if you want to share a dependent instance only under a specific ancester service, you may define the as the ancester service id
+    **NOTE**: if you want to share a dependent instance only under a specific ancester service, you may define the `$scope` as the ancester service id

     ```php
     $container->add('cache', 'MyCache');